codeforkjeff/S275_ETL/models/docs.md

 Table of all principals and assistant principals at all the schools where they served.

+PrimaryFlag is set 1 for the assignment w/ highest FTE for the individual across all schools where they serve, regardless of AP/Prinicpal role.

+PrimaryForSchoolFlag is set to 1 for the assignment w/ the highest FTE at the building.

 PK = StaffID (key into Dim_Staff), Building, PrincipalType

 {% enddocs %}